Genetic load: Inbreeding

 Inbreeding increases homozygosity.
 In the short run, an increase in inbreeding increases the probability with which offspring get two copies of a recessive deleterious alleles, lowering fitnesses via inbreeding depression.
 In a species that habitually inbreeds, e.g. through self-fertilization, a proportion of recessive deleterious alleles can be purged.

 Likewise, in a small population of humans practicing endogamy, deleterious alleles can either overwhelm the population's gene pool, causing it to become extinct, or alternately, make it fitter.

 Recombination/segregation

 Combinations of alleles that have evolved to work well together may not work when recombined with a different suite of coevolved alleles, leading to outbreeding depression.
 Segregation load occurs in the presence of overdominance, i.e. when heterozygotes are more fit than either homozygote.
 In such a case, the heterozygous genotype gets broken down by Mendelian segregation, resulting in the production of homozygous offspring.
 Therefore, there is segregation load as not all individuals have the theoretical optimum genotype.
 Recombination load arises through unfavorable combinations across multiple loci that appear when favorable linkage disequilibria are broken down.
 Recombination load can also arise by combining deleterious alleles subject to synergistic epistasis, i.e. whose damage in combination is greater than that predicted from considering them in isolation.
 Evidence was reviewed indicating that meiosis reduces recombination load, thus providing a selective advantage of sexual reproduction.

+Soft selection has also been proposed as a solution to high segregation load.